 Perak Tong: The most visited cave in Ipoh.
 When you enter the cave, you’ll find lots of murals on the wall with the usual suspects.
 The large Buddha (photo to the right) was my favourite.
 Heading past the massive golden Buddha you’ll find the stairway taking you up through the cave.
 There’s 400 – 500 stairs or so total which will get you sweating (if the sauna like cave doesn’t have you sweating yet).

-In my opinion the views are well worth it.
+In my opinion the views are well worth it making this probably the best place in Ipoh in my opinion.
 The gazebos are cool to look at (plus make sweet photos) as you look out over the outskirts of Ipoh with the limestone caves surrounding the city.

 How To Get There: Bus no.35 from Medan Kidd Station.
 Let them know you’re going to the temple and they’ll drop you off outside.
 To get back to Ipoh, turn left out of the entrance.
 Walk along the highway (plenty of space, no need to worry) until you reach the discrete blue bus station.
 You’ll need to actively wave down the bus to pick you up.